minute thoughts 12.6.16

 2. This is one of the funniest things I've ever seen in my life.
 I can't even read the title without laughing.
 People who make things like this for absolutely no reason are my favorite kinds of people.

-4. In the past three months, I've read The Shadow of the Wind by Carlos Ruiz Zafón, Dark Places by Gillian Flynn, and Where'd You Go, Bernadette by Maria Semple, three mystery books, as part of my summer reading list (I'm still not done, and it's December...classic).
+4. In the past three months, I've read The Shadow of the Wind by Carlos Ruiz Zafón, Dark Places by Gillian Flynn, and Where'd You Go, Bernadette by Maria Semple, three mystery books, as part of my summer reading list (I'm still not done, and it's December...very on-brand).
 And while I thought they were all excellently written, I was a bit disappointed by the actual mysteries.
 I won't spoil them, but my frustration was with all of the loose ends and unresolved elements in the plots.
 I think a good mystery should be one that you could potentially figure out yourself, with clues scattered here and there (it was these subtleties that made Gone Girl so incredibly genius), the kind you have to go back and read once you know the ending because you missed them the first time around.
 But I found the mysteries themselves lacking and the resolutions a little bit too convenient and wholly unsatisfying.
 Like dropping tiny little breadcrumbs for the reader along the way, only to surprise them by pouring a gallon of lemonade on their head.

 6. As someone who knows a little bit of graphic design, it's very frustrating when non-design-oriented people don't understand the value of your work.
 One thing that makes me absolutely nuts is when people say things like "It'll only take two minutes," because it reflects exactly how little they know about a) the creative process and b) the logistics of graphic design.
 Or when people request creative work for ridiculously low amounts of money.
 I used to be annoyed when I had to pay $30 for a haircut, but doing freelance design/copywriting has made me much more appreciative.
 Artists are so undervalued.
 Not that I consider myself an artist, but I do sympathize.